Security & Governance

 Circuit Breaker

-The circuit breaker provides fail-fast behavior when the system is in an unhealthy state.
-If upstream dependencies (Redis, processor heartbeats) are degraded, the circuit opens and incoming requests are rejected immediately rather than queued into a system that cannot process them.
-This is step 4 in the enforcement model.
+The circuit breaker provides fail-fast behavior when required dependencies or processor health are degraded.
+Requests covered by that gate are rejected rather than admitted into a system that cannot process them.

 Guarded vs Bypass REST Patterns